Merseburg Echoes:

 Danish language items

-This is the Merseburg Echoes entry for Swedish language Merseburg Spell II-type items.
+This is the Merseburg Echoes entry for Danish language Merseburg Spell II-type items.
 Merseburg Echoes is an ongoing project that compiles and makes accessible as many Merseburg Spell II-type items from the historical record as possible.

 This entry was created in 2025 and this project is ongoing.
-This is entry is not a holistic representation of the historical record and it will be expanded.
+This entry is not a holistic representation of the historical record and it will be expanded.

 Quick attribution:

 Mimisbrunnr.info.
-2025.
+2025-ongoing.
 “Danish Language Items”.
 Merseburg Echoes, Mimisbrunnr.info.
-URL: https://www.mimisbrunnr.info/merseburg-echoes-swedish
+URL: https://www.mimisbrunnr.info/merseburg-echoes-danish

 Viborg, Denmark, 1618